 How do we plan to spend this money?

-We are committed to supporting 10 families/households with the following financial support:
+We were originally committed to supporting 10 families/households with the following financial support (we have exceeded this number many times over now, due to the level of need):

 * £100 per week for families / £60 per week for individuals - for 4 weeks for basic needs.
 These include food, utility bills, medicines, or anything else people may need.